 This action will change the shown display.
-The Id parameter defines the main index of the screen.
+The ID parameter defines the main index of the screen.
 This command is valid only in the measure mode.
-In this case 0 will set Overview, 1 will set the Scope, 2 will set the Recorder and 3 will set the FFT regardless of the display name.
+In case as shown on image 37, defined 0 will set Recorder, 1 will set the Overview, 2 will set the Scope and 3 will set the Custom, regardless of the display name.

 This action sets the main folder of the data.

 This action is very important.
-It sets Dewesoft X to the certain mode.
-The TabName property defines the name of the main tool bar.
-Here a Name of the main tool bar must be entered (like Ch.
+It sets Dewesoft X to a certain mode.
+The TabName property defines the name of the main toolbar.
+Here a Name of the main toolbar must be entered (like Ch.
 Setup, Measure, Print and so on).
 Please note that some of the tabs are not always available and depends if Dewesoft X is in Measure or Analyse mode.
+See image 38.